-Participation details are included in the WOAW Week Activity Organizer Kit.
+Participation details are included in the WOAW Week Activity Organizer Guide.
 Download your copy today!
 Register your activity to give it legitimacy, make it easier for girls of all ages to find it, and ripe additional benefits.

 Women Of Aviation Worldwide Week brings forth a specific opportunity for all actors of the air and space industry (individuals, businesses, organizations, training centers, flying clubs, government departments, etc.) to celebrate past and current Women Of Aviation’s contributions to the industry while welcoming the next generation of Women Of Aviation with open arms.

 One mission.
 One week.
 Action in your own way.

 The format of activities is entirely up to the organizer and not supervised by iWOAW.
 However, whether or not they include Fly It Forward® flights, activities organized within the spirit of the celebration of Women Of Aviation Worldwide Week must include the following key elements:

 - Female-centric attractions and hands-on activities designed to not only make girls and women feel welcomed but also uniquely valued and qualified;